LimesToInfinity/C-Code-Debugger/README.md

 The lines which contain errors are saved in the arrays `open_bra`, `open_par`, `open_squ`.
 Lines with Single and double quote errors
 are stored in the variables `singlequote_line` and `doublequote_line`.
 A line with a never closed comment is stored in the variable
 `comment_line`.
 Every other comment error is printed immediately and uses the current line variable `nline`.
-Next we iterate through the lines and print the errors, if a line is found in of the error arrays/variables.
+Next we iterate through the lines and print the errors, if a line is found in one of the error arrays/variables.